fgm/mongodb/docs/index.md

 ## Legal information

-* This suite of modules is licensed under the General Public License, version 2 or later (GPL-2.0+).
+* This suite of modules is licensed under the General Public License, v2.0 or later (GPL-2.0-or-later).
 * MongoDB is a registered trademark of MongoDB Inc.
 * Drupal is a registered trademark of Dries Buytaert.